 Elizabeth Ann Atkins & Catherine M. Atkins Greenspan

-We’re sisters and writers who find joy in helping other writers.
+We’re sisters and writers who celebrate, support, and teach writers.

-A combination of experience as college-level English teachers, good listening skills, and the ability to be literary chameleons makes us empathetic coaches and mentors.
+A combination of experience as college-level English teachers, good listening skills, and the ability to be literary chameleons makes us empathetic teachers of writers.

 Elizabeth is a best-selling author, actress, TV host and award-winning journalist who uses a multimedia platform to inspire people to unlock their infinite potential and live with passion, prosperity, health and happiness.